 A sympathizer of chavismo holds a flag and a Hugo Chávez doll while participating on the march commemorating the 24th anniversary of the February 4, 1992 coup.
 Photo credit: Oswaldo González.
 Source: Ministry of the Popular Power for Communes and Social Movements, Bolivarian Government of Venezuela

-As I was doing some online research for a manuscript that will be sent to a peer-reviewed journal, I came across with the news that Venezuela observed the 24th anniversary of the even that made Hugo Chávez a household name: the military coup that he led in February 1992.
-The Bolivarian spin machine made sure that the significance of that event, as they see it, was not lost on anyone (my translation):
+As I was doing some online research for a manuscript that will be sent to a peer-reviewed journal, I came across with the news that Venezuela observed the 24th anniversary of the event that made Hugo Chávez a household name: the military coup that he led in February 1992.
+The Bolivarian spin machine made sure that the significance of that event as they understand it was not lost on anyone (my translation):

 This commemoration began on February 4th, 1992, when Chávez, along with a group of military patriots and sectors of the people, initiated the struggles against the policies that favored oligarchic sectors and harmed the Venezuelan people.

 In that context, the date represents the popular insurrection against neoliberalism and the capitalist system that devoured the resources of the nation.